Industruino/IndustruinoSAMD/bootloaders/d21g/README.md

 ## 5- How to build

-If not specified the makefile builds for **Industruino D21G**:
+The build script builds the bootloader for **Industruino D21G**:

 ```
-make
+build_all_bootloaders.sh
 ```

-if you want to make a custom bootloader for a derivative board you must supply all the necessary information in a `board_definitions_xxx.h` file, and add the corresponding case in `board_definitions.h`.
+If you want to make a custom bootloader for a derivative board you must supply all the necessary information in a `board_definitions_xxx.h` file, and add the corresponding case in `board_definitions.h`.